-During 2018/19, the internal audit team have worked to deliver and achieve the annual audit plan, approved by the Audit Committee in April 2018.
-The service has provided regular updates to Members on the outcomes of audit work, progress on implemented audit actions, and also updates regarding the outstanding actions from the External Quality Assessment.
+During 2019/20, the Internal Audit Team have worked to deliver and achieve the annual audit plan, approved by the Audit Committee in March 2019.
+The service has provided regular updates to Members on the outcomes of audit work, progress on implemented audit actions, and also updates regarding our internal self-assessment and forthcoming External Quality Assessment, against the Public Sector Internal Audit Standards.